platformsh/platformsh-docs/docs/src/tutorials/exporting.md

    platform ssh --project {{< variable "PROJECT_ID" >}} --environment {{< variable "ENVIRONMENT" >}} -- env
    ```

-3. Store the data on your local computer in the way you see fit, for example in an encrypted text file for sensitive tokens.
+3. Store the data on your local computer, for example in an encrypted text file for sensitive tokens.

 <--->